infiniteopt/InfiniteOpt.jl/docs/src/extensions.md

 ## [Optimizer Models] (@id extend_optimizer_model)
-`InfiniteOpt` provides a convenient interface and abstraction for modeling infinite dimensional optimization problems.
+`InfiniteOpt` provides a convenient interface and abstraction for modeling infinite-dimensional optimization problems.
 By default, `InfiniteModel`s are reformulated into a solvable `JuMP.Model` (referred to as an optimizer model) via `TranscriptionOpt` which discretizes the model in accordance with the infinite parameter supports.
 However, users may wish to employ some other reformulation method to produce the optimizer model.
 This section will explain how this can be done in `InfiniteOpt`.
 A template for implementing this extension is provided in [`./test/extensions/optimizer_model.jl`](https://github.com/pulsipher/InfiniteOpt.jl/blob/master/test/extensions/optimizer_model.jl).
-Our default sub-package `InfiniteOpt.TranscriptionOpt` also serves as a good example.
+Our default sub-module `InfiniteOpt.TranscriptionOpt` also serves as a good example.

 A new reformulation method and its corresponding optimizer model can be